GrayCloud98/Calculator/README.md

-A simple calculator made with JavaScript and CSS
+A simple calculator made with JavaScript and CSS \n
 To view the App click here --> https://graycloud98.github.io/calculator/

 # Getting Started with Create React App